By Alex Card

-Fittingly, about 57% of respondents said cost was their organization’s biggest hurdle to implementing and using AI.
+Fittingly, about 45% of respondents said cost was their organization’s biggest hurdle to implementing and using AI.
 This is down from about 57% in our last survey, which might suggest that this technology is becoming more affordable.

 These aren’t the only issues, however.
 Respondents also expressed concerns about cybersecurity and AI, lack of regulatory guidelines from the FDA around AI/ML usage, and biases within AI’s detection ability.

-4. Providers say AI’s biggest potential for patients is in faster, more accurate diagnoses
+4. AI’s biggest potential for patients is in smarter care processes

-About 38% of respondents believe AI-based improvements to workflow processes and existing technologies will make the biggest difference in patient care.
+About 38% of respondents think AI-based improvements to business efficiency will make the biggest difference in patient care.
 But more than 60% say AI will have major implications for business operations in general.

-AI hasn’t won the hearts and minds of every provider, but it’s gaining ground.
+AI hasn’t won the hearts and minds of every provider, but it’s gaining more ground every year.
 Most of those who currently use it are sold on its value—and they want more.
 Plus, many providers who haven’t yet taken the plunge are making plans to do so in the next couple of years.

 Ready to put this technology to work yourself?
-AI/ML technology is the heart—or brain, rather—of our healthcare commercial intelligence platform, supporting the delivery of clinical and market data, analytics and expertise that can help you make faster, more confident business decisions and improve patient outcomes.
+AI/ML technology is the core of our healthcare commercial intelligence platform, supporting the delivery of clinical and market data, analytics and expertise that can help you make faster, more confident business decisions and improve patient outcomes.